Mirian III: Background and accession

 Mirian was a member of the House of Mihran, one of the Seven Great Houses of Iran.
 The family, based at Ray in northern Iran, traced its ancestry back to the ruling Arsacid Empire, the predecessors of the Sasanian Empire.
 Mirian himself was also born in Iran and was originally a Zoroastrian.
 In 284, the Sasanian King of Kings (shahanshah) Bahram II (r.
 274–293) secured the Iberian throne for Mirian, which laid the foundation for Mihranid rule in Iberia, which would last into the sixth century.
-Thus, the Chosroid dynasty of which Mirian became its first head, was a branch of the Mihranid princely family.
-The motive behind Bahram II's move was to strengthen Sasanian authority in the Caucasus and utilize the position of the Iberian capital Mtskheta as an entrance to the important passes through the Caucasus Mountains.
+Thus, the Chosroid dynasty of which Mirian became the first head, was a branch of the Mihranid princely family.
+The motive behind Bahram II's move was to strengthen Sasanian authority in the Caucasus and use the position of the Iberian capital Mtskheta as an entrance to the important passes through the Caucasus Mountains.
 This was of so high importance to Bahram II, that he allegedly himself went to Mtskheta in order to secure Mirian's position.
 He also sent one of his grandees named Mirvanoz (also a Mihranid) to the country in order to act as the guardian of Mirian, who was then merely aged seven.
-After Mirian's marriage with Abeshura (daughter of the previous Iberian ruler Aspacures), 40,000 Sasanian "select mounted warriors/cavalry" were subsequently stationed in eastern Iberia, Caucasian Albania and Gugark.
+After Mirian's marriage with Abeshura (daughter of the previous Iberian ruler Aspacures), 40,000 Sasanian "select mounted warriors" were subsequently stationed in eastern Iberia, Caucasian Albania and Gugark.
 In western Iberia, 7,000 Sasanian cavalrymen were sent to Mtskheta to safeguard Mirian.